cisagov/development-guide/ai/README.md

 ## Scope ##

-Three categories of configuration are in scope:
+Five topics are in scope:

 - **Rules.** Persistent, repository-scoped instructions that constrain or steer agent behavior across a session.
 See [Rules](rules.md).